 Better Accessibility and Better Usability for All Users

-When developers understand accessibility issues, they can implement more effective accessibility solutions; for example, their website will work better and be more usable for people with disabilities, older users, and other target groups.
+When developers understand accessibility issues, they can implement more effective accessibility solutions.
+For example, their website will work better and be more usable for people with disabilities, older users, and other target groups.
 Making websites and web tools more usable for people with a range of disabilities improves general usability for everybody, including people without disabilities.
 (You could say that involving users with disabilities in your development project gives you improved usability for free.)

-This benefits not only users, but also stakeholders; for example, when websites get increased use and other business benefits from increased accessibility.
+This benefits users, and also stakeholders.
+For example, when websites get increased use and other business benefits from increased accessibility.

 More Efficient Development

-Including users in the development process helps you more efficiently develop accessible products that work well for real users in real situations, thus maximizing your return on investment (ROI) in accessibility.
+Including users in the development process helps you more efficiently develop accessible products that work well for real users in real situations.
+This can help maximize your return on investment (ROI) in accessibility.

 When you understand how people use the web and your particular product, you can: